 10. UGC creator or manager

-User generated content (UGC) might be a newer field, but it is now solidified as a mature category of its own that stands as an attractive alternative to the now-diluted world of influencer marketing.
-You can make money getting a job either as an individual creator or someone that manages UGC talent.
+User generated content (UGC) is an attractive alternative to the now-diluted world of influencer marketing.
+You can make money getting a job either as a solo creator or someone who manages UGC talent.

 $400-$600+ as a creator, $800-$1500+ as a manager